Remortgaging in 2025 – is now the right time to fix & for how long?

 Why fix your mortgage rate?

-At the heart of the ‘should you fix your mortgage’ question is a worry that interest rates will continue heading higher.
-The attraction of fixing your mortgage rate is the certainty it brings to your mortgage monthly repayments.
+At the heart of the ‘should you fix your mortgage’ question is a worry that interest rates will head higher.
+The attraction of fixing your mortgage rate is the certainty it brings to your monthly mortgage repayments.
 The interest rate on a fixed-rate mortgage is fixed for a specific period of time and will remain at this rate regardless of changes to the interest rate in the marketplace.
-Once the fixed period expires then the rate will normally convert to the lender's standard variable rate (SVR), or another fixed-rate if available.
+Once the fixed period expires then the rate will normally convert to the lender's standard variable rate (SVR), or another fixed rate if available.
 Lenders frequently charge a fee - early repayment charge - if a borrower wishes to terminate or switch to another deal within the fixed term.

 Is now the best time to fix your mortgage?

-As interest rates have been rising, there is growing demand for fixed-rate deals as buyers and those remortgaging want to secure a competitive rate.
+As interest rates rise, as they have done over the last few years, there is increased demand for fixed-rate deals as buyers and those remortgaging want to secure a competitive rate.
 The trouble is that mortgage lenders will have limited availability on each mortgage deal.
 When they hit their target they will no longer accept any new borrowers.
-This has a knock-on effect to other lenders and the rates on even the cheapest fixed-rate mortgage will rise.
+This has a knock-on effect on other lenders and the rates on even the cheapest fixed-rate mortgage will rise.
 So when consumers inevitably all rush to fix their mortgages as lenders introduce new and improved rates then all the best deals will quickly evaporate.
-If you are contemplating fixing your mortgage rate, it's prudent to take action now rather than later.
+If you are contemplating fixing your mortgage rate, it's prudent to take action now rather than later, especially given that interest rates on fixed-rate mortgage deals have begun rising once again.
 Don't forget, if you secure a fixed-rate deal, which is ready to start when your existing fixed-rate deal ends, it is possible to change the new deal if mortgage rates drop in the meantime.
 I explain this in more detail in the section below titled "One trick to keep your mortgage options open".

 How long should I fix my mortgage for - 2, 3, 5, 10 years - or longer?